 The Company is a party to a Royalty Agreement and License with Broady Health Sciences, L.L.C., a Texas limited liability company, ("BHS") regarding the manufacture and sale of a product called ReStorTM.
 George K. Broady, a former director of the Company and beneficial owner of more than 5% of its outstanding common stock, is an indirect owner of BHS.
-Brunde E. Broady, also a former director of the Company and daughter of Mr. Broady, is the President and Chief Executive Officer of BHS.
+Brunde E. Broady, also Lucy Nduati, a former director of the Company, has since 2013 served a number of companies controlled by George K. Broady and daughter other

+Broady family members in a variety of Mr. Broady, is the President roles focused on administration, accounting, finance, tax strategy and Chief Executive Officer of BHS. office management.
 Under this agreement (as amended), the Company agreed to pay BHS a royalty based on a price per unit in return for the right to manufacture (or have manufactured), market, import, export and sell this product worldwide by or through multi-level marketing or network marketing.
-The Company recognized royalties of \$10,000 and \$11,000 during the three months ended June 30, 2024 and 2023, respectively, and \$19,000 and \$22,000 during the six months ended June 30, 2024 and 2023, respectively, under this agreement.
+The Company recognized royalties of \$108,000 and \$11,000 during the three months ended June September 30, 2024 and 2023, respectively, and \$19,000 \$27,000 and \$22,000 \$33,000 during the six nine months ended June September 30, 2024 and 2023, respectively, under this agreement.
 The Company is not required to purchase any product under the agreement, and the agreement may be terminated under certain circumstances with no notice.
 The agreement terminates March 31, 2025, after which it shall be automatically renewed for successive one-year terms unless notice is given by either party at least 90 days in advance of the expiration of the then-current term.